-- 6.1 The Authority is satisfied that the issues identified above are appropriate and that steps are already in place to address the improvement areas identified in this review.
-The Audit & Performance Review Committee will receive updates on the implementation and operation of these improvement activities annually, through the updated action plan attached in Appendix A to this report. - 6.2 Additionally, the Authority is satisfied that the systems and processes that are in place across the organisation fulfil the requirements of the Fire and Rescue National Framework for England.
+6.1 The Authority is satisfied that the issues identified above are appropriate and that steps are already in place to address the improvement areas identified in this review.
+The Audit & Performance Review Committee will receive updates on the implementation and operation of these improvement activities annually, through the updated action plan attached in Appendix A to this report.

-CHIEF FIRE OFFICER
+isfied that the systems and processes that are in place requirements of the Fire and Rescue National Framework CHIEF FIRE OFFICER CHAIR, DEVON & SOMERSET FIRE & RESCUE AUTHORITY